icsm-au/transformation_grids/README.md

 Transformation grids provide users of spatial data with a simple and nationally consistent method to transform coordinates between datums and potentially allow for a large number of common points to be used in developing the relationship model.

 Australian grids of 2D coordinate shifts are provided in the Canadian National Transformation version 2 (NTv2) format as binary files (.gsb) but software provided by ICSM jurisdictions can readily convert them to ASCII format (.gsa).
-An in-depth explanation of the format can be found in Appendix C of the "GDAit" User Guide and the GDAit Software Documentation available from [www.dtpli.vic.gov.au/geodesy](www.dtpli.vic.gov.au/geodesy) > Geocentric Datum of Australia 1994 (GDA94) > GDA94 useful tools.
+An in-depth explanation of the format can be found in Appendix C of the [GDAit] User Guide and the GDAit Software Documentation.

-Detailed information on Australian datums and transformations between them is available in the GDA2020 Technical Manual available at [http://www.icsm.gov.au/gda/tech.html](http://www.icsm.gov.au/gda/tech.html) - in particular Chapter 3 and Appendix B describe the transformation methods including background to and area of application of the transformation files.
+Detailed information on Australian datums and transformations between them is available in the [GDA2020 Technical Manual] – in particular Chapter 3 and Appendix B describe the transformation methods including background to and area of application of the transformation files.

 ## Description of the Transformation Grids
 ### AGD66 <> GDA94

-Full national coverage two-way transformation file – see Appendix B in the GDA2020 Technical Manual available at [http://www.icsm.gov.au/gda/tech.html](http://www.icsm.gov.au/gda/tech.html) for details.
+Full national coverage two-way transformation file – see Appendix B in the [GDA2020 Technical Manual] for details.

 | File        | EPSG Transformation Code
 |-|-